schlndh/maria-stan/README.md

 - There is currently no cache-invalidation implemented for PHPStan.
 It is not clear if such a thing is even easily possible.
 See [this discussion](https://github.com/phpstan/phpstan/discussions/5690).
 However, that only matters for schema changes (i.e. if you change a query in a PHP file PHPStan will invalidate it automatically).
-- There is currently no mechanism implemented to provide type information for methods that fetch the result as objects.
 - There is no support for query builders.
 The analyser expects a query as a string on the input.
 - The query has to be fully known statically.
 If you have a code like this:
     ```php